kevinroast/Asteroids-Reloaded/README.md

 ## About
 Asteroids [Reloaded] is an updated version of the 1979 hit-game Asteroids!

 The original game was created for Atari.
-In the game, the player controls a spaceship that roams through an asteroid field todestroy as many asteroids and enemies as possible and get the highest score!
+In the game, the player controls a spaceship that roams through an asteroid field to destroy as many asteroids and enemies as possible and get the highest score!

 The original and best HTML5 canvas game! :) As featured on Wired: http://www.wired.com/2010/09/play-asteroids-in-html5/ Was originally coded against the very early HTML5 Canvas API for Safari 3 (no, really).
 But has been enhanced a few times since.
 The game has been played ~500,000 times on the original website above.
 Also featured on Chrome Experiments: http://www.chromeexperiments.com/detail/asteroids-game/